Big Cartel vs. Etsy – A Detailed Comparison

 The Main Difference Between Big Cartel and Etsy

-I couldn't find any info on the origins and history of Big Cartel’s name, so I have no idea what “Big Cartel” means.
+I couldn't find any info on the origins and history of Big Cartel’s name, so I don’t know what “Big Cartel” actually stands for.
 However, it’s funny how Etsy got its name.

 Namely, one of the founders, Robert Kalin, wanted to build a platform from scratch.
-The name of the platform had to symbolize this absolutely new beginning.
-That’s why he gave his creation a name that’s meaningless.
+The name of the platform had to symbolize this new beginning.
+That’s why he gave his creation a meaningless name.
 I mean, it’s loosely based on an inaccurate transcription of the Italian expression “Eh, si” (meaning “Oh, yes”).
 Nevertheless, the word is definitely original, and everyone would associate it only with the company itself and nothing else.

 However, this is not the fundamental difference I wanted to talk about – it’s just something that I found amusing while doing my research.